 The Tank Top

-Thanks to the '90s revival, the humble tank top enjoyed a renaissance in 2019.
+Thanks to the '90s revival, the humble tank top has enjoyed a renaissance of late.
 Now a summer staple, we wear ours with boxer shorts in bed, with slip skirts and mules for balmy evenings and with mom jeans and gold jewellery for a throwback look.
-Weekday's Stella tank is the high street's best offering but we love Totême's too.

 The White Trainer